Leh Ladakh Tourism Places

 Shanti Stupa, a symbol of Peace and Unity is situated on a steep hill at a distance of 3kms from Leh city.
 This White stupa is adorned with pictorial depiction of stories from the life of Buddha.
 It was built to promote world peace and prosperity and to commemorate 2500 years of Buddhism.
 It provides panoramic views of the whole of Leh, Khardungla, Namgyal Tsemo, Leh Palace in the distance and the surrounding mountains.
 Sunrise and sunset is the best time to visit this place.

 A glorious museum is located approximately 4 km from Leh city, constructed and maintained by Indian army in memory of the brave Indian soldiers who fought and lost their lives in Indo-Pak wars.
 Biographies of eminent defence personalities, images and weapons used during Kargil and Siachen wars; guns, grenades seized by the Indian Army are on display.
 A section of the museum also displays Siachen area exhibiting apparel and amenities used by the Indian Army in the region.
 Apart from this, one can also witness items related to Ladakhi culture, history, vegetation and wildlife found across the globe.

-Tourist Places in Leh
+Places to Visit in Leh Ladakh

 Thiksey Monastery, an outstanding specimen of Ladakhi architecture, is a glorious Buddhist monastery located 18 kms east of Leh.
 Standing on the picturesque hillock, the monastery encloses numerous stupas, Thangkas, statues, swords, wonderful wall paintings and a large pillar carved with Buddha’s ideas and preaching, all in a mammoth 12 storied building complex.
 Thiksey Gustor Festival, a major attraction for tourists and Buddhist devotees, is conducted here with splendour and much pomp.